-A rookie racer at the time of the Boonta Eve Classic, Quadrinaros later became one of the sports greatest champions by the time of the Clone Wars.
+A rookie racer at the time of the Boonta Eve Classic, Quadinaros later became one of the sports greatest champions by the time of the Clone Wars.

 - Butt-Monkey: He who doesn't even make it past the starting line due to engine problems.
 And it apparently wasn't the first time.

-- Cephalothorax: Toongs like Quadrinaros have their heads where their chest should be located.
+- Cephalothorax: Toongs like Quadinaros have their heads where their chest should be located.

 - Non-Standard Character Design: His racer is the only one to have four engines instead of two.

 - Took a Level in Badass: During the Boonta Eve Classic, Quadinaros couldn't even get past the starting grid.
 According to a poster seen during the Clone Wars, Quadinaros continued to use the same racer model and got into a rivalry with Sebulba worth promoting for a then-upcoming race.

 A highly competitive but professional pod racer who piloted a green Ord Pedrovia model.